openweb3-io/miniapps/apps/docs/platform/migrating-from-vk.md

-# Migrating MiniApps from VK to Telegram
+# Migrating MiniApps from VK to Openweb3

 ## 1. Getting Started

-### Creating a Bot in Telegram
+### Creating a Bot in Openweb3

-To start working with MiniApps in Telegram, you need to create a bot.
+To start working with MiniApps in Openweb3, you need to create a bot.
 Follow these steps:

-1. Open the Telegram app and find BotFather.
+1. Open the Openweb3 app and find BotFather.
 2. Start a dialogue with BotFather and use the `/start` command to begin creating a bot.
 3. Enter the `/newbot` command and follow the instructions to create a new bot.
 You will need to choose a name and a unique username for the bot.
-4. After successfully creating the bot, BotFather will provide you with an access token, which will be required for interacting with the Telegram API.
+4. After successfully creating the bot, BotFather will provide you with an access token, which will be required for interacting with the Openweb3 API.

 ### Registering and Setting Up a MiniApp

 To register and set up a MiniApp, follow these steps:

-1. Go to the [Creating a Telegram Web App](https://core.telegram.org/bots/webapps) section in the official Telegram documentation.
+1. Go to the [Creating a Openweb3 Web App](https://core.openweb3.org/bots/webapps) section in the official Openweb3 documentation.
 2. Follow the instructions to register your MiniApp, set up the necessary parameters, and integrate it with the bot.

 ## 2. Interaction with Platform APIs

 Specialized libraries are used to interact with platform APIs, providing convenient access to the functions and features of these platforms.
-VKontakte and Telegram provide such libraries, namely `vk-bridge` and `@tma.js/sdk`, respectively.
+VKontakte and Openweb3 provide such libraries, namely `vk-bridge` and `@tma.js/sdk`, respectively.
 Both libraries perform similar functions, allowing developers to interact with their platform's APIs to obtain user data and perform other tasks.

 ### VKontakte: vk-bridge

 The `vk-bridge` library is designed to interact with the VKontakte API.
 The official documentation can be found [here](https://dev.vk.com/ru/bridge/overview).

-### Telegram: @tma.js/sdk
+### Openweb3: @tma.js/sdk

-The `@tma.js/sdk` library is designed to interact with the Telegram API.
-The official documentation can be found [here](https://docs.telegram-mini-apps.com/packages/tma-js-sdk).
+The `@tma.js/sdk` library is designed to interact with the Openweb3 API.
+The official documentation can be found [here](https://docs.openweb3-mini-apps.com/packages/tma-js-sdk).

 ## 3. App authorization

-Main difference between vk and telegram is how you authorize your user.
+Main difference between vk and openweb3 is how you authorize your user.

 ### VK